A brief history of Harry Redknapp’s weird dislike of David Nugent

 You are finally on course for a double-figure season with Portsmouth.
 You are, however, playing in the Championship.

-You have used the words “great man-manager” to describe Harry Redknapp.
+You have also just used the words “great man-manager” to describe Harry Redknapp.

 You have achieved promotion to the Premier League with Leicester City, and it’s time to shed a little more light on the Redknapp feud.